 Apart from condoms – what options are available for these patients to prevent the acquisition of HIV?

 This a question frequently posed by our patients.
 For HIV negative patients, post exposure prophylaxis (PEP) is widely used, especially among the gay community following a potential exposure to HIV infection.
 Few people in the UK have heard of Pre Exposure Prophylaxis or PrEP, which has been used in the USA since 2010 and can significantly reduce the risk of acquiring HIV.
-The doctors at ROC Private Clinic are frequently asked to prescribe it by gay men patients living in London.
+The doctors at ROC Clinic are frequently asked to prescribe it by gay men patients living in London.

 The iPrex study found than men taking a daily dose of Truvada (a one pill combination of two antiretroviral drugs – tenofovir/emtricitabine) almost halved their risk of contracting HIV compared with men in the trial who received placebo, and no significant side effects were reported.